godatadriven/hive-summary-loader/README.md

 This script is used after we generated all the Hive queries to obtain the table statistics.
 It runs all the *.sh scripts in a folder ( by default in the hive folder in the current working directory).
 After a given script is run it will be moved to the 'done' directory.

 This is used so we can run the long Hive queries during the night.
-Make sure that you are in the correct directory and that the bash scripts which need to be run to obtain the table statistics are in the hive directory:
+Make sure that you are in the correct directory and that the bash scripts which need to be run to obtain the table statistics are in the scripts directory:

 ```
 $ nohup sh run_all_scripts.sh